Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "Hi, doc.
 What can I do for ya?"

-*"Professor Ogden’s, uh… decided to go oversee the operation in more of a hands-off capacity."* Clara said.
+*"Professor Ogden’s, uh... decided to go oversee the operation in more of a hands-off capacity."* Clara said.
 There was a definite wink in her voice at that and Julian couldn’t resist a grin.
 There were times when he *loved* the Byron Group.

 "Too bad, I was just starting to warm up to him."

-*"I could get him back if you want…"* You had to know Clara pretty well to catch the teasing merriment in her suggestion, but Julian had spoken to her at least twice a day for the last six months.
+*"I could get him back if you want..."* You had to know Clara pretty well to catch the teasing merriment in her suggestion, but Julian had spoken to her at least twice a day for the last six months.
 They had a solid professional friendship.

-"No, no…" Julian managed to avoid sounding hasty.
+"No, no..."
+Julian managed to avoid sounding hasty.
 "We’ll be okay."

 *"If you insist," Clara’s smile was audible.
 "Anyway, Professor Mitchellson’s super excited about that feature you said might have been an old knickpoint, could you check that out for him please?"*